tarunbhartiya7/nextjs-pizza-store/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Next Auth

+You can have auth guard by adding code in server side props You can avoid calling get session by passign down props from \_app.js session means thet jwt token managed by nextauth just like ui pages you can also protect api routes